kennethwork101/Kvmplays/README.md

 --------------------------------------------------------------------------------------------------
 --------------------------------------------------------------------------------------------------
-## Install a new OS manually]
+## - Install a new OS manually (#virt-install | kvm_host)

-### virt-install (kvm_host)
+This is an one time manual operation

-This is an one time manual operation and then we use virt-clone to save a copy of them from accidential modification
+Then we use virt-clone to save a copy of them from accidential modification

 --------------------------------------------------------------------------------------------------
 ```bash